 Amex Platinum Benefits: What To Do After Getting Your Card

-There’s no denying the American Express Platinum card is one of the best cards in the world of miles and points.
+There’s no denying the Platinum Card from American Express is one of the best cards in the world of miles and points.
 Between instant hotel status, unrivaled lounge access and other credits, the Platinum card has one of the best sets of perks in the travel rewards world.
-Learn more about this card and other travel rewards cards here.

 It’s one reason why we urge readers not to rule out even high-fee credit cards, as we think these benefits outweigh the card’s $550 annual fee.
 However, cashing in on these perks can require some work on your end.
 Here’s a breakdown of what you should do.